-The Edikan Gold Mine (EGM) is a large-scale, low-grade open-pit operation located on the prolific Ashanti Gold Belt, Ghana, which has a gold endowment of more than 170 million ounces.
+The Edikan Gold Mine is a large-scale, low-grade multi open-pit operation located on the prolific Ashanti Gold Belt, Ghana, which has a gold endowment of more than 170 million ounces.

-Perseus produced first gold at EGM in 2011, and the mine has since produced more than 1.4 million ounces of gold.
+Perseus produced first gold at Edikan in 2011, and the mine has since produced more than 1.7 million ounces of gold.

-Edikan was Perseus’s first mining operation which commenced commercial production in January 2012.
-The EGM is located in south western Ghana within the Ashanti Gold Belt.
-Gold ore is sourced from several open-pit mines and processed through a centralised 6.5 million tonnes per annum processing facility.
-From 1 July 2020, gold production will average 212,000 ounces per annum, including average gold production of approximately 231,000 ounces per annum over the next four years, with AISC in the range of US$870-US$890 per ounce over the remaining life of mine.
+Edikan was Perseus’s first mining operation commencing commercial production in January 2012.
+The mine is located in south western Ghana within the Ashanti Gold Belt.
+Gold ore is sourced from several open pits and processed through a centralised processing facility with capacity to process up to 8.0 million tonnes of ore per annum.
+From 1 July 2020, gold production will average 212,000 ounces per annum for the remaining currently known 7 years of mine life, including average gold production of approximately 231,000 ounces per annum over the next four years.
+AISCs are expected to be in the range of US$870-US$890 per ounce over the remaining life of mine.